BranchMetrics/react-native-branch-deep-linking-attribution/README.md

 **Note:** This SDK currently does not work in projects using NPM instead of yarn.
 See #433.
 The RN toolchain will use yarn by default.
 Please use `yarn add react-native-branch` to add the SDK to your project.

+See the [Tutorial app] for a step-by-step walkthrough of integrating Branch in an existing RN 0.60 app.

 ___